gdotdesign/elm-ui/Readme.md

 The main file for your applications styles is the `stylesheets/main.scss`, it will include all of the styles neccessary for the components defined by this library.
 You can add your styles here or import from anywhere inside the `stylesheets` directory.

 ### Building
-You can build your application with the `npm build` command.
+You can build your application with the `npm run build` command.
 This will:
  * Compile and uglify your the Elm files into the `dist/main.js`
  * Compile, autoprefix and uglify your the stylesheets into `dist/main.css`
  * Build the `dist/index.html`
  * Copy all of the static assets from the `public` folder into `dist`,

 You should end up with something like this:
 ```